Blog Article: Designer Initials, Signatures and Monograms on Coins

 B.P. - Benedetto Pistrucci.
 Royal Mint (and colonial branch mints), on coins issued for the United Kingdom, most notably the Saint George design used on crowns and sovereigns (1816 - present).

 BR - Bruce Rushin.
-Royal Mint, on coins issued for the United Kingdom - the definitive £2 "Technology" type (1997 - present).
+Royal Mint, on coins issued for the United Kingdom - the definitive £2 "Technology" type (1997 - 2022).

 BS - Bronwyn Scott (earlier name Bronwyn King - see BK).
 Royal Australian Mint, on coins issued for Australia (2021 - present).

-BW - Bernd Wendhut.
-On Euro coins issued by Germany.
+BW - Bernd Wendhut, on Euro coins issued by Germany.

 CAC - Craig Campbell.
 U.S. Mint, on coins issued for the United States.